stonychen/anno-cli/README.md

-# anno-cli
+# Anno-cli

-## What is anno-cli
+## What is Anno-cli

-anno-cli is cli tool which can be used with [Anno.js](https://stonychen.github.io/anno.js/) together.
+Anno-cli is a cli tool which can be used with [Anno.js](https://stonychen.github.io/anno.js/) together.

 ## Getting Started

 ### Installation

-`npm i -g anno-cli` or `npm i -save-dev anno-cli` to install the latest version of anno-cli.
+`$ npm i -g anno-cli` or `$ npm i -save-dev anno-cli` to install the latest version of anno-cli.

 ### Generate template